 Try meditation and breathwork.
 Say daily affirmations.
 Practice positive thinking.
 Talk things out with your friends, family, or therapist.
 Make sure to have some ‘me-time’ regularly.
 Surround yourself with positive people and uplifting activities as much as possible.

 Diffuse Essential Oils

 Diffusing essential oils may be beneficial for supporting your body’s immune response.
 They may help to open up your airways, reduce mucous, improve coughs, calm sore throats, and reduce sinus issues.

 Essential oils that may benefit your immune health include eucalyptus, rosemary, peppermint, frankincense, oregano, thyme, geranium, cinnamon, nutmeg, bergamot, cypress, and tea tree essential oil.
 These essential oils may offer antioxidants and immune-protective qualities.

 It is important to mention that some people may be sensitive to certain essential oils.
 I recommend that you start out with a small amount, preferably, when you are feeling well.
 Pay attention to your body and reactions.
 Try out different oils to see what you prefer and what seems to offer the most benefits to your body.
 Use essential oils that you enjoy and work the best for you (40).

-Whether you have the coronavirus, the flu, the common cold, or other upper-respiratory issues, if you are symptomatic, I recommend that you try my homemade garlic salve for coughs and colds.
+The following homemade garlic salve has helped a lot of people reduce coughs and cold like symptoms.
 It’s simple to make and easy to use.
 Here is how to make it:

 Homemade Garlic Salve for Respiratory Illness